eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 **Proof:** The proof for Theorem \ref{profitable-cycles} is exhaustive, and explicitly constructs the precise coalition preference which leads to a profitable simple manipulation for each cyclic node ($\ell_2\succ\ell_1\succ w_1$ or $w_2\succ\ell_2\succ\ell_1$).
 Using any relabeling of the candidates (from the six elements of $S_3$) will yield a unique alternate cycle structure and a new unique coalition.
 In total, this will yield $$\vert S_3\vert \cdot \vert\{G_1,G_2\}\vert=12$$ unique nodes, each containing a cycle.
 However, there are only 12 cyclic nodes total, so each cyclic $P$ must admit some profitable simple manipulation for some coalition. $\square$
 {% endproof %}

 We can thus say that in any cycle, there is some group who could stand to profit.
-However, this would require foreknowledge of the exact cycle structure for that coalition to know a manipulation is even possible, in addition to the resources required to perform the manipulation.
+However, this would require foreknowledge of both that there would be a cycle, and the exact cycle structure for that coalition to know a manipulation is even possible, in addition to the resources required to perform the manipulation.

 > **Corollary:** For a coalition of voters with preference $A\succ B\succ C$, the simple manipulation caused by performing a non-adjacent deviation of voting for $C$ over $A$ is never profitable.
 That is, a coalition of voters who sincerely prefer $A\succ B\succ C$ can never profitably manipulate the election by insincerely voting $C\succ A$ instead of $A\succ C$.